You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 Richard Branson (source)

-It’s very simple, overpromising and failing to deliver is probably the quickest way to fail in the ecommerce space.
-Getting customers to you site is hard enough, but it’s heartbreaking to know you successfully brought in customers, only to lose them forever by making a promise you didn’t keep.
+It’s straightforward: Overpromising and failing to deliver is probably the quickest way to fail in e-commerce.
+Getting customers to your site is hard enough, but it’s heartbreaking to know you successfully brought in customers only to lose them forever by making a promise you didn’t keep.

 The last thing you want to do is to associate your brand message with disappointment.

-Remember, your top priority should be to cultivate the customer loyalty that drives repeat business.
-Remember also the power of word of mouth, and the fact that this unique power of the informed and delighted customer is more important now than ever.
-Promising a product can and will deliver benefits it can’t and won’t does more to undermine customer loyalty than really any other mistake in the ecommerce playbook.
+Remember, your top priority should be cultivating the customer loyalty that drives repeat business.
+Remember also the power of word of mouth and the fact that this unique power of the informed and delighted customer is more important now than ever.
+Promising a product can and will deliver benefits it can’t and won’t does more to undermine customer loyalty than any other mistake in the e-commerce playbook.

 2 Kinds of Overpromising

-The fact of the matter is PIM can help by making it easier to keep the promises you make to your customers.
-PIM’s centralization and optimization functionality make it easier to keep track of exactly which products you are selling and what their specifications are.
-Instead of making promises you can’t keep, PIM allows you to simply transfer concrete facts to your customers.
+PIM can help you keep your promises to your customers.
+Its centralization and optimization functionality make tracking exactly which products you are selling and their specifications easier.
+Instead of making promises you can’t keep, PIM allows you to transfer concrete facts to your customers simply.

 Ultimately, you can’t present visitors with an authentic brand message that will drive loyalty and repeat business if you are making promises you don’t keep.
 PIM helps you keep your promises.

-“There are so many opportunities on the horizon, from mobile exclusives to geo-located offers to better filtering and searching.
+“So many opportunities are on the horizon, from mobile exclusives to geo-located offers to better filtering and searching.
 We’ve only scratched the surface of what’s possible with personalization.”

 Michelle Peluso, CEO of Gilt Groupe (source)

-One frustrating contradiction in ecommerce sales concerns increasing market share while niching brand message.
-You want to sell to ever more customers, but to do so, you need to speak to thinner and thinner slices of the market.
+One frustrating contradiction in e-commerce sales concerns increasing market share while niching the brand message.
+You want to sell to ever more customers, but to do so, you need to speak to ever-shrinking slices of the market.

 The solution is running a multi-store that allows you to calibrate your brand message to specific buyer personas you choose to target by site.
-Those sites can be ecommerce marketplaces, retailer sites, and even your own D2C sites.
+Those sites can be e-commerce marketplaces, retailer sites, or even D2C sites.

 With a multi-store, your products are presented differently on various sites, while the key information stays the same.

-When it all comes down to it, targeted individuals will know your brand message is authentic if it makes and keeps promises tailored to the needs they know are unique to them.
-PIM helps you deliver the authentic brand message that converts these customers, by allowing you to deliver the same product information and digital assets while speaking the language of the market segment you’re targeting.
+When it comes down to it, targeted individuals will know your brand message is authentic if it makes and keeps promises tailored to their unique needs.
+PIM helps you deliver the authentic brand message that converts these customers by allowing you to provide the same product information and digital assets while speaking the language of the market segment you’re targeting.

-This is true whether you’re running ten sites or a thousand, and PIM makes expanding to ever more simpler, too.
+Whether you’re running ten sites or a thousand, PIM also makes expanding ever simpler.

 Jeff Bezos (source)

 How do you know if you’re making authentic promises?
 How do you know if you’re speaking the language of those specific niche markets your tailored content is intended to convert?
-The simple fact is you have to research what is working, what isn’t, and tweak your brand message to increase revenue and expand market share into ever more niches.
+You must research what is working and what isn’t, and tweak your brand message to increase revenue and expand market share into more niches.

 PIM simplifies fine-tuning your brand message.

 With PIM, finding specific bits of information or the one digital asset you need to change takes little or no time.
 You make the one or two changes you want and push them out across all your sites quickly and easily.
-If those changes don’t work and need to be undone, PIM tracks changes, so you can change things back or make further adjustments.
+If those changes don’t work and must be undone, PIM tracks changes, so you can change things or make further adjustments.

 At the bottom of it all, forget about keeping them, if you don’t even know you’re making the authentic promises that flow from refining your brand message.
 PIM helps you sculpt and hone your brand message.